 Up to two adults (spouse/partner/co-parents) and their dependent children can receive $1 admission to the Children’s Museum of New Hampshire through the Museums for All program.

-Squam Lakes Natural Science Center – $3 or less per person
+Squam Lakes Natural Science Center – $3 per person

-As a Museums for All partner, Squam Lakes Natural Science Center charges $3 or less per person for up to four people per EBT card.
+Squam Lakes Natural Science Center charges $3 per person, for up to four people per EBT card.
 This admission should give you access to the live animal exhibit trail and all hiking trails.

 Cheshire Children’s Museum – $2 per person